-8 In practice, it is common for contracts between shippers and carriers to have clauses that penalize shippers when they delay trucks.
-The penalties, however, are not state dependent, and thus are set intentionally high to deter shippers from delaying trucks in states of the world where trucks' shadow value is high.
-Parties realize that renegotiation is likely to be efficient when trucks' shadow value is low, creating a situation that is analytically similar to those where schedules are noncontractible.
+&lt;sup>8 In practice, it is common for contracts between shippers and carriers to have clauses that penalize shippers when they delay trucks.
+The penalties, however, are not state-dependent, and thus are set intentionally high to deter shippers from delaying trucks in states of the world where trucks' shadow value is high.
+Parties realize that renegotiation is likely to be efficient when trucks' shadow value is low, creating a situation that is analytically similar to those where schedules are non-contractible.

-9 See Grossman and Hart (1986); Milgrom and John Roberts (1990).
+&lt;sup>9 Grossman and Hart (1986), Milgrom and Roberts (1990).
 Baker and Hubbard (2000) argue that this incentive is also central for understanding why truck drivers tend not to own the trucks they operate.

+search for complementary hauls.
+Firms can search more effectively for complementary hauls in the short run if they have previously made investments (in the form of customer relationships and general knowledge of demand) in particular markets.
+Shippers, for-hire carriers, and brokers can all potentially make such investments.
+But because these investments are more valuable to those who are frequently looking for backhauls, individual shippers will tend to only make significant investments on city-pairs where their trucks haul high volumes of goods regularly.
+On other routes they will invest less, have less information about demand, and therefore search less productively in the short run than for-hire carriers or brokers, who exploit increasing returns by utilizing knowledge across many shippers' hauls.
+Intermediaries thus have a comparative advantage in finding complementary hauls in many circumstances.
 This alone need not imply that truck utilization is necessarily lower under private carriage, since shippers could rely on brokers to find hauls.
 However, brokers have weaker incentives to find particularly good matches, because they do not own trucks and are thus less able to appropriate as large a share of the value that they create.
 The combination of strong incentives to learn about demand and strong incentives to find good matches for particular trucks leads matches to be better, and thus truck utilization to be higher, under for-hire than private carriage.